andypeng2015/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Role example

-If we want that a user has access to only get the logs of a cluster we can assign the following role:
+If we want a user can only have access to the cluster logs, we can assign the following role:

 ```yaml
 ---